censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 ### Distributed cache

-TODO
+Keep in mind that an absolute requirement to be able to retrieve any content from the distributed cache is that it has already been injected by some other CENO or Ouinet user.
+This means that popular content is more likely to eventually get injected and replicated in a natural manner, while more obscure content is less so, unless someone takes care of using CENO or some other Ouinet client to inject and keep seeding it (which may further expose them to some [risks](../concepts/risks.md)).

+Please note that some content which is not considered safe for sharing will never be injected, no matter how many people retrieve it using public browsing.
+This includes content marked as private by the origin server, content which requires authentication, and some traffic exchanged by certain dynamic Web applications.

+Also note that the clients holding copies of injected content need to be reachable by you.
+The same observations described in the previous point for reaching bridge clients do apply here.

 ## Others cannot retrieve content seeded by my device

 First, make sure that your device is still seeding the content by going to the [*CENO Settings* page](settings.md), only leaving the *Distributed cache* box checked, then accessing that content again: it should load (at least partially), and pushing the CENO address bar icon should only show non-zero values under *Distributed cache* or *Local cache*.

 If the content does not load, it could be that CENO has already removed it, since it automatically cleans up stale content (older than a week by default) from your local cache.
 Enable *Injector access* in the Settings page and access the content again.
 Please allow a couple of minutes to pass for the device to announce the content in the distributed cache index.
-Disable *Injector access* and access the content again; if it still does not load, it may be that the particular content is not deemed safe for sharing by Ouinet (e.g. because the origin server precludes it or it requires authentication).
+Disable *Injector access* and access the content again; if it still does not load, it may be that the particular content is not deemed safe for sharing by Ouinet.

 If the previous step works, but another device with *Distributed cache* on still shows "Failed to retrieve the resource…", there are two possible scenarios.
 If both devices are in the same network (e.g. on the same Wi-Fi access point), it could be that the network does not allow direct communication between devices connected to it.
 This happens in some public Wi-Fi networks, so try using a private one.